 Near Hearst Castle is the small town of Cambria, where you can shop in the boutiques and galleries, and other interesting stores; dine in a number of wonderful restaurants and head out to the beach.

 During the early 1800's, the Catholic church established a number places where the traveler through what would become California could find safe haven (and a bit of Christianity).
 The 21 historic California Missions are each approximately a day's walk from each other from Sonoma in the north to San Diego in the South.
-California State Historic Landmark 326 is the 200 year old Mission San Miguel, just north of Paso Robles.
+California State Historic Landmark 326 is the 200 year old San Miguel de Arcángel Mission, just north of Paso Robles.

 Just north of Paso Robles is the Helen Moe Doll Museum.
 A knowing grandmother's retail store and walk through museum of more than 700 dolls.
 Our daughters loved this when they were young.